How Do We Deal With Racism?

 Unfortunately the secular worldview is to subdivide people according to their ethnic background and this is where the demon of racism begins to appear.

-The worldly viewpoint sees certain ethnic groups of people as being more superior to others.
+The worldly perception sees certain ethnic groups of people as being more superior to others.

-The worldly viewpoint sees certain ethnic groups of people as being more evolved than others.
+The worldly perception sees certain ethnic groups of people as being more evolved than others.

-The worldly viewpoint sees certain ethnic groups of people as being more pure blooded than others.
+The worldly perception sees certain ethnic groups of people as being more pure blooded than others.

 This is the ugly face of racism which has resulted in strife, wars, unfairness, disputes and destruction of lives, families and society.